 4. Get the whole picture

 There’s only so much information you can gather online.
-Some properties might look like a near-perfect match on paper (or on a screen), but in reality, they could have key differences that impact their value.
+Some properties might look like a near-perfect match on a screen, but in reality, they could have key differences that impact their value.
 One home might be on a cul-de-sac with stellar curb appeal, for example, while another might have ever-present noise from being near a highway.
 If possible, see the properties in-person — or reach out to the agents who sold them to get additional details that may not be obvious in an online search.

-5. Make comparisons and do the math
+5. Do the math

-Once you’ve done your research and settled on a list of four to six comps, you can simply compare the sale prices of each to get a rough idea of your home’s fair market value, or, crunch some numbers to get another perspective.
-For instance, you can look at the square footage of each comp and divide its sale price by the amount of square footage it has.
-This will indicate the home’s price-per-square-foot, or PPSF, a frequently used metric in real estate.
+Once you’ve settled on your four to six comps, simply compare the sale prices of each to get a rough idea of your home’s fair market value.

+Or, try crunching some numbers to get another perspective.
+For instance, you can look at the square footage of each comp and divide its sale price by its number of square feet.
+This will indicate the home’s price per square foot, or PPSF, a frequently used metric in real estate.
 You can then take the average PPSF of all the comps on your list, and using that dollar value, multiply it by the number of square feet in your home.

-For example, say you pulled four comps with a PPSF of $200, $217, $222 and $233.
+For example, say you pulled four comps with PPSFs of $200, $217, $222 and $233.
 The average of those figures is $218.
 If you multiply $218 by the square footage of your home, for instance 2,100 square feet, your home’s value based on comparable PPSF might be around $457,800.
 With this calculation, you now have a ballpark estimate of what your home may be worth.

 An important caveat on comps: Unless you’re looking at a row of exactly uniform properties (think brand-new, adjacent townhouses), there are going to be slight differences.
 “Every property is unique in its way.
 So, although you can find closely comparable properties, none will be identical,” says Ameralis.